HoTrungQuan2004/ParkingAreaManage/Readme.md

   + Send it to Gemini API to detect the number plate
   + Validates the detected plate
   + Stores valid plates and timestamps in Firebase
+  + Python code run on colab or cloud will read the data in firebase to process parking_status, daily_counts, monthly_counts and send to firebase
 - Debug messages are printed to the Serial Monitor for monitoring

 # Set up: